FOLLOW US

 Only change money at banks, hotels and exchange bureaus.
 It is illegal to change money from street traders.

-The British government has sanctioned several major Russian banks.
+The UK government has sanctioned several major Russian banks.
 This means British nationals are banned from making funds available to these banks.
 See more information about Russian sanctions and what this means for British nationals.

 Terrorism

 There is a high threat of terrorist attack globally affecting UK interests and British nationals, including from groups and individuals who view the UK and British nationals as targets.
-You should remain vigilant.
+Stay aware of your surroundings at all times.

 UK Counter Terrorism Policing has information and advice on staying safe abroad and what to do in the event of a terrorist attack.
 Find out how to reduce your risk from terrorism while abroad.